Genia888/FitnessHub/Documentation/(Stage 1) Team Formation and Idea Development.md

 # 1. Research and Brainstorming
 ## Individual and Group Research

-- Each team member conducted initial research to identify potential project opportunities.
-We explored:
+Each team member conducted initial research to identify potential project opportunities.
+We explored :
 - Real-world problems such as lack of affordable access to fitness and nutrition guidance.
 - Industry trends like the growth of digital health, fitness apps, and remote coaching platforms.
 - Innovative solutions in mobile technology, wearable integration, and AI-driven personalization.